ccallawa/alyvix_server_doc/session_management.rst

 These global test case settings are:

-* **Test Case Path:** A Windows-format absolute or relative path that points to a directory containing all of the Alyvix 3 test cases that can be run by this instance of Alyvix Server, e.g., :file:`C:\Alyvix\Testcases\`.
-If you add or update test cases, or change this path, Alyvix Server will automatically and immediately pick up those changes.
+* **Test Case Path:** A Windows-format absolute or relative path (e.g., :file:`C:\\Alyvix\\Testcases\\`) that points to a directory containing all of the Alyvix 3 test cases that can be run by this instance of Alyvix Server.
+If you add or update any test cases, or change this path, Alyvix Server will automatically and immediately pick up those changes.
 * **Private Key:**  A cleartext private key that Alyvix Robot can use to decrypt any encrypted keys you have stored in an Alyvix test case when you created it.
 * **Scheduling Period [s]:**  The length of time in seconds until Alyvix Server will restart the